asbl/miniworldmaker/source/docs/source/status.md

-Status
+status
 ======

-MiniWorldMaker befindet sich zur Zeit in der Pre-Release Phase.
-In den kommenden Wochen können sich noch einige Funktionen verändern.
+MiniWorldMaker is currently in the pre-release phase.
+In the coming weeks some functions may change.

 Roadmap
 =======

-Mitte Februar: Version 1.0
+Mid February: Version 1.0

-### Ziele:
+### goals:

-  * Stabile API
+  * Stable API

-  * Viele zusätzliche Beispiele

-Changelog
+  * Many additional examples

+changelog
 =========

+  * 08.04.2019 : Again many changes in the API.
+Started english translation.

-  * 25.03.2019 : Arbeiten an den Containern, insbesondere wurde die ActorToolbar hinzugefügt.
+  * 25.03.2019 : Work on the containers, especially the ActorToolbar was added.

-  * 23.03.2019 : Es wurde eine Neue Klasse token hinzugefügt, die als Vaterklasse der Klasse actor fungiert.
-  Außerdem wurden die Abhängigkeiten zu den Features (Sound, Datenbanken, GUI) gerändert:
-    * Easygui ist herausgeflogen, da die saubere Lösung ist die eigenen Programme direkt mit easygui zu schreiben.
-    * Datenbanken (in process) wurden verändert.
-In Zukunft kann sich ein Board mit Tokens und Akteuren selbst in eine Datenbank speichern
-    * Sound ist in die Klasse Board gewandert.
+  * 23.03.2019 : A new class token has been added, which acts as parent class of the class actor.
+  Also the dependencies to the features (sound, databases, GUI) have been changed:
+    * Easygui has been thrown out because the clean solution is to write your own programs directly with easygui.
+    * Databases (in process) have been changed.
+In the future a board with tokens and actors can store itself in a database.
+    * Sound has migrated to the class board.

-  * 20.03.2019 : Es wurde ein neues Beispiel für eine Robo-World Beispiel erstellt.
+  * 20.03.2019 : A new example for a Robo-World example was created.
-  Ziel: Mit dem Create-the-World Beispiel sollen Roboter-Welten erstellt werden.
-  Die Ergebnisse sollen später von Schülern geladen werden können.
+  Objective: With the Create-the-World example robot worlds should be created.
+  The results should be loaded later by students.

+Translated with www.DeepL.com/Translator